 We continue to invest in collecting clinical evidence to support our existing products and new product launches, and to ensure that we obtain market access for broader and more cost-effective solutions.
 In 2017, we introduced seven new regenerative technology products, including new sizes of PriMatrix® and OmniGraft®, and our largest electromechanical product, the CUSA® Clarity.
-We continue to work on advanced shoulder products and are developing a pyrocarbon hemishoulder product to add to our orthopedic reconstruction portfolio.
-In our electromechanical technologies portfolio, we are focused on the development of core clinical applications in CSF management, neuro monitoring, electro surgery and ultrasonic medical technologies.
+In the second quarter of 2018, we launched the CUSA Clarity platform in Japan.
+Our R&D pipeline for 2018 continues to progress, including the launches of AmnioExcel Plus and our Integra XT ankle revision system.
+We continue to work on advanced shoulder products and are developing a pyrocarbon hemishoulder product to add to our orthopedic reconstruction portfolio, and also remain on track to launch later this year the Panta II, a new fusion nail used in ankle fixation.
+In our electromechanical technologies portfolio, we are focused on the development of core clinical applications and anticipate a steady flow of product launches in late 2018 and early 2019, including the introduction of a new electrosurgery generator, a next generation ICP monitor platform and an innovative customer-centric toolkit for our Certas valve along with additional shunt configurations.
 We also work with several instrument partners to bring new surgical instrument patterns to the market, enabling us to add new instruments with minimal expense and invest in ongoing development, such as in LED technology.